I get questions all the time in my mailbox asking me to identify a vintage piece of needlepoint.

 - Under crafts, pick needlecraft & yarn and click on it

-- This takes you to a large, but more manageable listing.
-Now it’s time to refine your search.
+- Now it’s time to start and refine your search.

-You want to do this here because many people list things in the wrong category, for example a canvas in patterns.
+You want to do this here because many people list things in the wrong category, for example a needlepoint under weaving.
 Since many searchers will only look in the “right” category, you can get some good bargains this way

-- Put the designer you want into the search box.
+- Put “needlepoint” the designer or subject you want into the search box.
 Here are some tips for making this search better

 - Click on advanced next to the search box and use the advanced functions.

 - Use the designers last name only.
-We may always call her “Jane Doe,” but many people listing on eBay don’t know needlepoint, so “Doe” will find you better hits.
+We may always call her “Jane Doe,” but many people listing on eBay don’t know needlepoint, so “Doe” will find you more hits.

 - If it’s a painted canvas designer, use the name painted on the canvas.
 If that is the company, use that.